michaelkolesidis/timberland-3d-customizer/README.md

 ## Technologies

-The core technologies of _Timberland 3D Boot Customizer_ are JavaScript and WebGL.
+The core technologies of _Timberland 3D Customizer_ are JavaScript and WebGL.
 The following libraries and tools are used:

 | Name              | License | Description                                         |
 | ----------------- | :-----: | --------------------------------------------------- |